Visit Investors & Advisors Site | Support |

 European Yields Should Head Downward

-With the ECB and BoE now in easing mode, we expect yields in Europe and the U.K. to decline slowly.
+With the ECB and Bank of England now in easing mode, we expect yields in Europe and the U.K. to decline slowly.
 Dovish monetary policy, slowing inflation and sluggish economic growth data should keep government bond yields on a downward trend.
-In our view, yields in Germany and the U.K. remain among the most attractive.
+We believe yields in Germany and the U.K. remain among the most attractive.

 EM Rates Likely to Follow U.S. Rates Lower

-High U.S. interest rates have been the main factor pressuring emerging markets interest rates.
-As the U.S. economy slows, the Fed eases and U.S. rates decline, we believe more EM central banks will follow suit to defend their currencies.
+High U.S. interest rates have been the main factor pressuring EM interest rates.
+As the U.S. economy slows, the Fed eases, and U.S. rates decline, we believe more EM central banks will follow suit to defend their currencies.

 Explore More Insights